 In Bordeaux, blending was like insurance.
-Merlot is used to soften the aggressive tannin of Cabernet Sauvignon, but more importantly, these two grape varieties have different ripening times.
-Cabernet Sauvignon ripens late, so in cooler years when Cabernet Sauvignon cannot not properly ripen, winemakers still have Merlot to make the wine.
-Obviously, the blend changed every year and the vintage variations were significant.
+Merlot was used to soften the aggressive tannin of Cabernet Sauvignon, but more importantly, these two grape varieties have different ripening times.
+Cabernet Sauvignon ripens late, so in cooler years when Cabernet Sauvignon could not properly ripen, winemakers still had Merlot to make the wine.
+Obviously, the blend changed every year, and the vintage variations were significant.

 The UK was the biggest market of Bordeaux wine, and consumers would only know where the wine originated, without any idea of the grape varieties and their percentages.
 The inconsistency of this wine confused consumers even more.
 At that time, New World winemakers, led by Australia, were looking to export to the UK and were recommended to make a reliable, consistent wine each year.
 They made 100% single-varietal wines and stated the grape names on the labels.
 Consumers loved them, and when other New World wine countries entered the UK market, they all focused on single-varietal wines.

-That was history, and today winemakers from most regions are making both single-varietal and blended wines.
+That was history, and today winemakers from most regions make both single-varietal and blended wines.
 Each wine has its own merits.

 Single-varietal wine allows us to understand the characteristics of each variety.
 The parent of Cabernet Sauvignon is Cabernet Franc, but the former is more structured and darker in colour with black fruit notes, while the latter is more feminine, lighter in colour and more fragrant with red fruit aromas.
 Merlot is rounder and softer on the palate with plum and chocolate notes.
 These three varietals are components of a Bordeaux blend, and by tasting them separately, we can see why they complement each other.